ranjanmannige/generate_sequences/README.md

 first if there is not use of -d of --distribution_thickness.
 But the second curve would range between -1/2*std and 1/2*std if -d 1 is provided (see below).

-### Script command line options
-- **-Q**: is the number of DNA bricks/subunits.
-- **-k**: is the number of sticky patches per block (coordination).
-- **-L**: is the length (in nucleotides) of DNA to be used as sticky patches.
-- **--disallow_triplets**: when 1, will not use any sequences with "AAA", "TTT", "GGG", "CCC" in them.
-- **--distribution_thickness**: (in units of KbT or energy) is the allowed range of sequence energy. if set to 0 or negative, then sequences from the entire sequence distribution will be selected; then "offset_from_average" (below) will effectively be 0.
-- **--offset_from_average**: (in standard deviation) is a little more involved:
-This feature allows you to choose the average energies that are offset (in units of standard deviations) from the average energy.
-So, "offset_from_average=-1" will mean that we expect to select sequences close to A - S<offset_from_average> in KbT, where A and S are the average and standard deviations of the energies in KbT (the allowed energies will then be A - S<offset_from_average>  +/- "distribution_thickness"/2; see above.
-A warning will be raised if there are not enough sequences available within that range in a combinatorial sense).

 TESTED IN PYTHON 2.7.
 Please email ranjanmannige@gmail.com for any bugs.